Skip to main content

 Key Provisions

-• Circuit clerks must prepare and submit a list of authorized professional bail bond companies within 30 days of authorization and provide it to the Alabama Professional Bail Bonding Board.
+• Circuit clerks must, within 30 days of authorization, prepare a list of authorized surety companies with name, principals, and final forfeitures/fees, and report this list to the Alabama Professional Bail Bonding Board.

 Subjects